An Adoptee’s Perspective: What It’s Like to Be Adopted & How to Help

 My parents taught me that I need to treat them with respect.
 When I misbehaved, they enforced rules and consequences without shaming me, but they were also willing to listen to my fears and perspective.

-By helping me assume accountability for my own weakness and sin, my parents showed me how to view myself through the right lens—as capable of change and in need of God’s grace.
+By helping me assume accountability for my own weakness and sin, my parents showed me how to view myself through a biblical lens—as capable of change and in need of God’s grace.
 This helped me let go of a victim mentality.

 Understanding what it’s like to be adopted will change how you parent